vbrazo/datafit-mobile-app/README.md

 # DataFit React Native app

-DataFit was a side project that I was involved in last year, and I have decided to open source the first screens so that I can add to my portfolio a prove that I know how to build an Reactive Native app.
+DataFit was a side project that I was involved in last year, and I have decided to open source the first screens so that I can add to my portfolio a prove that I know how to build an React Native app.

 - [DataFit React Native app](#datafit-react-native-app)
   - [Screens](#screens)